 - 3 tablespoon vegan sugar

 - melted vegan chocolate

 - Into a large bowl, add the almond butter, maple syrup, almond pulp, cinnamon, and vanilla.
 Stir until well combined.

-- Add 2 tbsp of almond flour at a time until the mixture has come together well.
+- Add 2 tablespoon of almond flour at a time until the mixture has come together well.
 It will look sticky but should not come off when you touch.

 - Let sit in freezer for 15 minutes or fridge for 30 to allow the flour to soak up the liquid.

-- Roll into 1 tbsp size balls until no mixture remains.
+- Roll into 1 tablespoon size balls until no mixture remains.

 - Store in the fridge for 2-3 weeks or in the freezer up to 3 months.